marionwalton/media-and-society/9_gender.md

 Sexism is the ideology justifying men’s dominance in patriarchal social structures.

 ## Patriarchal social structures
+{: .definition}
+Social systems where most women are dominated by some men, where gender oppression **intersects** with other systems of oppression (race, class, sexuality, disability, age etc).

 We often talk about “patriarchy” in a simplistic way as a single system of male domination, or as if “the patriarchy” is a ruling body of powerful individuals.

-{: .definition}
 Feminist philosopher Kate Manne ([2017](references.html#manne_2017)) explains that, in patriarchal social structures, most women are dominated by some men and that patriarchal structures also **[intersect](definitions.html#intersectionality)** with other systems of oppression (race, class, sexuality, disability, age etc).
 Patriarchal social structures are also influenced by structures which promote equality (universal suffrage, free childcare, affirmative action etc.).

 Manne argues that these patriarchal social structures do not only lead to gendered hierarchies of domination but also to men’s expectations and sense of entitlement that they will be positioned as dominant with respect to some woman or women.
 Consequently, Manne claims, even in situations of nominal equality, men tend to have **entitlements** and women tend to have **obligations**.

 ## Intersectionality

+{:.definition}
+The idea that people experience discrimination differently based on their overlapping identities.

-Legal scholar Kimberle Crenshaw coined the term “intersectionality” when she saw how affirmative action policies  in the United States assisted white women, or African American men, but were not helpful to African American women, who experienced an intersection of oppression as a result of not just their gender or their race, but their race together with their gender.
+Legal scholar Kimberle Crenshaw coined the term “intersectionality” when she saw how affirmative action policies  in the United States assisted white women, or African American men, but were not helpful to African American women, who experienced an intersection of oppression as a result of not just their gender or their race, but their race together with their gender ([Crenshaw, 1991](references.html#crenshaw_1991)).

 Humans never exist as only a gender, we always have other intersectional identities.
 Think about how race, language, age, class, and religion all  change the way others perceive our gender identity.